serokell/blog-posts/Alex and Happy Part 2/article.md

 If we reduced, we would accept the input and get `if a then (if b then x) else b`.
 So we want to shift instead to continue parsing and get `if a then (if b then x else y)`.

+If you think about it, you might notice that this is the same as the operator precedence problem, so it can be solved similarly, but it's nice to have this extra example in mind.

 #### Reduce/reduce conflicts

-The second type of conflict is a reduce/reduce conflict, meaning that there are two or more possible non-terminals that the parser can accept.
+The second type of conflict is a reduce/reduce conflict, meaning that the parser can reduce an expression using different production rules.
 This conflict is more severe than a shift/reduce conflict, and if you ever get it, you should refactor your grammar to eliminate it, as it's often not as trivially resolved as the case of a shift/reduce conflict.

 ### Finding conflicts in Happy